emqx/emqx/apps/emqx_gateway/src/coap/README.md

 - payload could be any binary data.
 - payload data type is "application/octet-stream".
 - publish message will be sent with qos0.
-- if the publishing failed due to ACL deny, the error code `forbidden` will be returned.
+- if the publishing failed due to Authorization deny, the error code `forbidden` will be returned.

 CoAP Client Keep Alive
 ----------------------